 Basically, the problem with starting a car comes down to the following:

-- Gas system problems (clogged fuel injector valves, low fuel pressure and a worn fuel pump, just to name a few)
+- Fuel system problems - clogged fuel injector valves, low fuel pressure and a worn fuel pump, just to name a few.

 Have your spark plugs checked regularly because they too can be a reason why your car won’t start.
 Do not postpone their replacement in intervals recommended by the manufacturer.